-Dear new counselor,
+Dear new school counselor,

 In my experience, first year teachers are well supported and wrapped around by a team.
-The expectation is to try your best and learn as you go and that you’ll make mistakes but it’s ok if you grow for them.
+The expectation is to try your best and learn as you go and that you’ll make mistakes but it’s ok if you grow from them.
 For counselors though, it seems a bit different.
 The expectation is that we walk in day 1 as experts.
 Knowing all the things and knowing how to do all the things.
 It’s really tough to be brand new in a position and being expected to be an expert right away.
 Some of it we put on ourselves.
 You don’t have to be an expert!
 It’s ok to say “You know, I’m not sure.
 This is new to me.
 Let’s figure it out together.”

 But if you’re looking for some advice as you go into your first year, here are some words of wisdom for you: